Anderche/manuals_llms_cycle/README.md

 ## Business Use-Cases

-1. This app can serve as an internal knowledge base for HR policies, product documentation, and technical manuals.
+1. This app can serve as an **internal knowledge base for HR policies, product documentation, and technical manuals**.

-2. It is ideal for customer support teams needing quick access to product specs, legal departments searching through contracts, and training departments creating interactive learning materials.
+2. It is ideal for **customer support teams** needing quick access to product specs, legal departments searching through contracts, and **training departments** creating interactive learning materials.

-3. The system can also help with compliance documentation and standard operating procedures across industries.
+3. The system can also help with **compliance documentation** and **standard operating procedures** across industries.

 ---